 E Ulu A Paʻa Fundraiser & Online Auction 2025

-Please join us at Bishop Museum’s premier fundraising event, E Ulu A Pa‘a, on August 23, 2025.
+Bishop Museum’s premier fundraising event, E Ulu A Pa‘a, kicks off on Thursday, August 14, with the launch of our online auction.
+The gala dinner will take place on Saturday, August 23.
 This year, we recognize Mary Kawena Pukui, the prolific author, composer, teacher, and historian whose legacy shapes our understanding of Hawaiian culture to this day.

 Mary Kawena Pukui spent over 50 years documenting, translating, and compiling Hawaiian knowledge systems during a time when Hawaiian culture and traditions were being lost.
 She produced and translated over 50 seminal publications like the “Hawaiian-English Dictionary,” “‘Ōlelo Noʻeau: Hawaiian Proverbs and Poetical Sayings,” and “Place Names of Hawaiʻi.”